The Van (1977 film): Critique

 The film shows stereotypical teenage boys whose social lives revolve around getting high, drag racing, and pursuing girls.
 The film features music from Sammy Johns (most notably his 1973 song "Chevy Van"), and is representative of its time.
 It exemplifies the free sex of an era before herpes and AIDS awareness, and celebrates the cultural tropes of the time, such as the heavily accessorized van that provides the film's title and the van's 8-track player.

 The film is an early example of a relatively new type of teen comedy, which featured sexual situations, nudity and substance abuse, very different from the Beach Party films of the early 1960s, with their no-nudity, drug-free plots.
 The Van was one of a set of four Crown International Pictures releases (the others being The Pom Pom Girls, Malibu Beach and Van Nuys Blvd.) that helped herald a form that would be exemplified by 1980 with The Hollywood Knights and later with the Porky's series.

 The film is referenced in every single episode of the Grindbin Podcast, a podcast dedicated to the discussion of exploitation films.
 The Van was the subject of the very first episode (and subsequently covered a second time in a later episode commemorating the show's one-year anniversary) Host Mike Wood is such a fan of the film that he created a recurring segment where at the end of each episode, he asks each guest host to imagine absurd scenarios wherein Goetz and DeVito's characters cross over to the universe of whatever film they are discussing (i.e. "How do Bobby and DeVito fit into the world of Savage Streets?", etc.)

 Reception

 In six days over the July 4 holiday, the film grossed $2.5 million from 360 theaters, a record for Crown at the time.

+Home media

+The film was released on Blu-ray in 2017 by Scorpion Releasing, featuring a 2K restoration from the original 35mm elements.
+This release included an interview with star Stuart Goetz and a look at the custom van culture of the era.

+Copyright Status

+The film is frequently cited in legal and film history discussions for its lack of a formal copyright notice in the original theatrical prints.
+Under the Copyright Act of 1909 and the subsequent transition to the 1976 Act, works published without a notice between 1964 and 1977 often failed to secure protection, potentially placing the film in the public domain upon its release.